knaccc/monero-seed-js/README.md

 seed.coinFlag                // the coinFlag used (Seed.MONERO_COINFLAG or Seed.AEON_COINFLAG)
 seed.reserved                // the reserved bits
-seed.birthday                // the quantized representation of the seed birthday unix timestamp
+seed.birthday                // the quantized representation of the seed birthday unix timestamp seed.getBirthdayDate()       // a javascript Date object representation of the seed birthday

 seed.parseMnemonicResult properties:
   .mnemonicUsable // if true, that means either the seed was perfectly valid, or we were able to repair it